Ndegwadavid/Z-B-Validator/zbv/templates/progressupdate.md

 ## you will try to configure the backend of it so that the event listener will fetch from the backend server

 ## also am working on the module2 branch 😄 i dont want to destroy the production especially from backend 😆

+## you will merge it after you have checkd and synced chnages from your side too